notque/ckaprep/README.md

 * Exam is currently in 1.18, and in September or October will be in 1.19

-The latest curriculum can always be found at [https://github.com/cncf/curriculum](https://github.com/cncf/curriculum).
+Full Rules are in the Candidate Handbook [https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook] The latest curriculum can always be found at [https://github.com/cncf/curriculum](https://github.com/cncf/curriculum).

 During the exam you are allowed be allowed to open **one** tab apart from the browser based terminal.
 You can open _any_ link under the [kubernetes.io](kubernetes.io) domain.
 Some links that will help during the exam are;